Jimmy Patterson Books | 2020

 As per usual, my biggest issue with this novel is that EVERYONE IS FUCKING SIXTEEN YEARS OLD.
 Every action these characters take becomes more and more ridiculous to me because of this.
 I’ve raised two 16-year-olds.
 I was a 16-year-old.
 None of us are vigilantes in the night with Sherlock Holmes powers and a grandfather in the CIA.

 Seriously, why do I keep trying with this genre?
 It’s not you, it’s obviously me.
 When it comes to suspended disbelief, mine just doesn’t extend to children doing crazy shit no child would do.

 “But 16 is not a child.”
 YES, IT IS.
 And until you are no longer a child, you won’t understand.
-But one day you’ll be an actual adult and you’ll look back on what you thought and said as a teenager and you’ll be embarrassed as hell at your sheer ignorance.
-Unless you’re like a quiet, introverted book nerd who never screamed, “I’m not a child, mom!”
+But one day you’ll be an actual adult and you’ll look back on what you thought and said as a teenager and you’ll be embarrassed as hell at your sheer ignorance like I am on a semi-regular basis.

 Flora was a very unlikable main character.
-She didn’t talk or act like a 16-year-old which was actually made worse by the fact that she had little in the way of actual character development.
-But the book is almost 500 pages, you say.
-Well, I know and that’s the fucking problem.
 She’s supposed to be edgy and unique, but something about her was bland and trying too hard.
 And at other times, moments to explore her character were completely ignored despite having so many pages to work in to give her some life that was more visceral.

 Also the ending… I don’t even want to get into it.